LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

        ...
    :- end_category.

-This allows us to add missing directives (e.g. to define aliases for complemented object predicates), replace broken predicate definitions, add new predicates, and add protocols and categories to existing objects without requiring access or modifications to their source code.
+This allows us to add missing directives (e.g. to define :term:`aliases <predicate alias>` for complemented object predicates), replace broken predicate definitions, add new predicates, and add protocols and categories to existing objects without requiring access or modifications to their source code.
 Common scenarios are adding logging or debugging predicates to a set of objects.
 Complemented objects need to be compiled with the :ref:`complements <flag_complements>` compiler flag set ``allow`` (to allow both patching and adding functionality) or ``restrict`` (to allow only adding new functionality).
 A complementing category takes preference over a previously loaded complementing category for the same object thus allowing patching a previous patch if necessary.